thlorenz/proxyquire/README.md

 [ .. run some tests .. ]

-// Resolve and override multiple modules in one step - oh my! var foo = proxyquire.resolve('./foo', __dirname, {
+// Resolve foo and override multiple of its dependencies in one step - oh my! var foo = proxyquire.resolve('./foo', __dirname, {
-    './bar' : { toAtm: function (val) { return 0; /* wonder what happens now */ } }
+    './bar' : {
+      toAtm: function (val) { return 0; /* wonder what happens now */ }
+    }
-  , path    : { extname: function (file) { return 'exterminate the name of ' + file; } }
+  , path    : {
+      extname: function (file) { return 'exterminate the name of ' + file; }
+    }
 });
 ```

 ### Prevent call thru to original dependency

-Proxyquire calls the function defined on the *original* dependency whenever it is not found on the stub.
+By default proxyquire calls the function defined on the *original* dependency whenever it is not found on the stub.

 If you prefer a more strict behavior you can prevent *callThru* on a per module or global basis.